ShallWePoker/TheCorner/TheCorner.md

 ##### Corrado Lo 2022-01-17
    Being a huge fan of sweet soft drinks, I have tried almost all sorts of soft drinks in the super markets, amongs which coca cola is my favorite.
 Nowadays I seldom indulge myself with cokes anymore, except for occasions when nuna comes to my house and makes hot spicy huoguo.
 Sweet soft drinks are tasty; but they contain too much sugar.
 I hate all of the popular milk teas in China, such as coco, yidiandian, etc.; everytime I take a single sip of these milk teas, I would get a slight headache; these milk teas may have been added sugar of poor quality.

+##### Herbert 2022-02-20
+   When it comes to indulging myself, I am the master.
+In my childhood, I love chocolate .
+I could eat a whole box of chocolates unconsciously every night when I watched TV .
+Normally, of course, eating so much chocolate will make me fatter and fatter.
+But luckily for me, I don't have a problem with obesity.
+It probably has much to do with my love of sports at that time.
+Basketball consumes a lot of energy from my little body.
+Nowadays, without sport, my belly is getting a big bump!

 #### Date: 2022-01-28
 ##### Article of this week:
 ```